Maryushi3/emoji-picker-qtpy/README.md

 ## Planned features (in no particular order)

 - [ ] fuzzy search
+- [ ] fix width for 2-character emojis
 - [ ] settings  (or just `.config` support)
 - [ ] slack-style search (eg. searching for `:joy:` would give 😂)
 - [ ] category tabs